| | | | | | |

 • This recipe can easily be doubled.

-If you’ve tried this PANCIT RECIPE let me know in the comments how it turned out!
+If you’ve tried this PANCIT, let me know in the comments how it turned out!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

-A tasty Filipino dish this Pancit Recipe is full of flavor including meat, vegetables and noodles.
-A tasty lunch or dinner time recipe to switch it up.
+This Pancit is a tasty Filipino dish full of flavor, including meat, vegetables, and noodles.
+It’s a tasty lunch or dinner-time recipe to switch it up.

 Ingredients